jts/nanopolish/README.md

 # Extract the QC-passed reads from a directory of FAST5 files
 nanopolish extract --type [2d|template] directory/pass/ > reads.fa

-# Index the reference genome
+# Index the draft genome
 bwa index draft.fa

 # Align the reads in base space